Know Before You Go

 - Sign Up for the RDCK Emergency Notification System

-- Destination BC has a list of provincial travel information
+- Destination BC provincial travel information

 - The Kaslo and Nelson Visitor Centres are also very knowledgeable resources.
 Please visit or contact them directly by phone: